code-star/rxjs-101/presentation/reveal.md

 ### Exercise #1
 Use `range()` to write your first Observable, and log its contents to your console.

-Remember that an Observable does nothing on it's own!
+Remember that an Observable does nothing on its own!

 ```js
 const { range } = rxjs;